Master's Degree

 CB9 – Students should be able to communicate their conclusions and the knowledge and ultimate reasons that support them to specialized and non-specialized audiences in a clear and unambiguous manner.

-CG1 – Acquire and integrate knowledge, its understanding, its legal basis and acquire the ability to solve problems in new and imprecisely defined environments, including specialized multidisciplinary contexts.
+CG1 – Acquire and integrate knowledge, understanding of this knowledge, its legal basis, and acquire the ability to solve problems in new and vaguely defined environments, including specialized multidisciplinary contexts.

-CG2 – Integrate legal knowledge with the social and ethical responsibilities that are linked to the practical application of law through the professional practice of law and prosecution.
+CG2 – Integrate legal knowledge with the social and ethical responsibilities associated with the practical application of law through the professional practice of law and solicitorship.

-CG3 – Understand in a detailed and well-founded manner the theoretical and practical aspects of the most common legal areas in professional practice, and the work methodology within the most frequent organizational systems in the field of law and procurement.
+CG3 – Gain a detailed and well-founded understanding of the theoretical and practical aspects of the most common legal areas in professional practice, as well as the working methodology within the most common organizational systems in the field of law and procurement.

-CE1 – Possess, understand and develop skills that enable the application of specialized academic knowledge acquired in the degree to the changing reality faced by lawyers in order to avoid situations of injury, risk or conflict in
+CE1 – Possess, understand and develop skills that enable the application of specialized academic knowledge acquired in the degree to the changing reality that lawyers face in order to avoid situations of injury, risk or conflict in

 in relation to the interests entrusted or their professional practice before courts or public authorities and in advisory functions.

-CE3 – Know and be able to integrate the defense of clients' rights within the framework of national and international jurisdictional protection systems.
+CE3 – Know and be able to integrate the defense of clients' rights within the framework of national and international judicial protection systems.

-CE4 – Know the different techniques for the composition of interests and know how to find solutions to problems through alternative methods to the judicial route.
+CE4 – Know the different techniques for composing interests and know how to find solutions to problems using alternative methods to the judicial route.

-CE5 – Know and know how to apply the professional ethical rights and duties in the lawyer's relations with the client, other parties, the court or public authority and between lawyers.
+CE5 – Know and apply professional ethical rights and duties in the lawyer's relationships with the client, other parties, the court or public authority, and between lawyers.

-CE6 – Know and evaluate the different responsibilities associated with the exercise of professional activity, including the basic functioning of free legal assistance and the promotion of the social responsibility of the lawyer.
+CE6 – Understand and evaluate the various responsibilities associated with practicing law, including the basic functioning of free legal aid and the promotion of the lawyer's social responsibility.

 CE7 – Know how to identify conflicts of interest and know the techniques for resolving them, establish the scope of professional secrecy and confidentiality, and preserve independence of judgment.

-CE8 – Know how to identify the determining requirements for provision and organization for legal advice.
+CE8 – Know how to identify the requirements for the provision and organization that determine legal advice.

-CE9 – Know and be able to apply in practice the organizational, management and commercial environment of the legal profession, as well as its associative, fiscal, labor and personal data protection legal framework.
+CE9 – Understand and apply in practice the organizational, management, and commercial environment of the legal profession, as well as its associative, fiscal, labor, and personal data protection legal framework.

-CE10 – Develop skills and abilities to choose the correct strategy for defending clients’ rights, taking into account the demands of the different areas of professional practice.
+CE10 – Develop skills and abilities to choose the right strategy for defending clients' rights, taking into account the demands of different areas of professional practice.

-CE11 – Know how to develop skills that allow the lawyer to improve the efficiency of his/her work and enhance the overall functioning of the team or institution in which he/she works through access to sources of information, knowledge of languages, knowledge management and the use of applied techniques and tools.
+CE11 – Develop skills that enable lawyers to improve the efficiency of their work and enhance the overall functioning of the team or institution in which they work through access to information sources, language skills, knowledge management, and the use of applied techniques and tools.

-CE12 – Know, know how to organize and plan the individual and collective resources available for the exercise of the legal profession in its different organizational modalities.
+CE12 – Know, organize and plan the individual and collective resources available for the practice of the legal profession in its various organizational modalities.